NumEconCopenhagen/projects-2024-tbm527/inauguralproject/README.md

-# Inaugural project
+# Inaugural Project

-Welcome to our Inaugural project!

-This project explores different scenarios of a consumer optimisation problem in an exchange economy with 2 consumers.

-The **results** of the project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.
+## Overview
+The inaugural project aims to teach you to solve a simple economic model and present the results.

+## Files
+- `inauguralproject.py`: Contains the definitions of the economic model, utilizing Python classes and functions to simulate different economic scenarios.
+- `InauguralProject.ipynb`: A Jupyter notebook that imports the definitions from `inauguralproject.py`, executes the model, and provides visualizations to demonstrate the impact of parameter changes on the economy.

+## Model Description
+This project explores an exchange economy with two consumers (A and B) and two goods (x1 and x2).
+The initial endowments and utility functions for consumers are given, and the project involves solving for market equilibrium and visualizing the results.

+## Requirements
+To run this project, the following Python libraries are needed:
+- `numpy`: For numerical operations.
+- `matplotlib.pyplot`: For plotting graphs.
+- `scipy`: For optimization routines.